uxlfoundation/oneapi-construction-kit/doc/modules/compiler/tools/muxc.rst

 virtual function in ``BaseModule``, ``createPassMachinery()``.
 The default for this in ``BaseModule`` creates a ``BaseModulePassMachinery``.
-This implements the parse and debug name support for the majority of utility passes that ComputeAorta provides.
+This implements the parse and debug name support for the majority of utility passes that the oneAPI Construction Kit provides.
 This method should always be overridden even if a ``BaseModulePassMachinery`` is used so that a ``TargetMachine`` appropriate to the target can be attached to the ``PassMachinery`` during creation.

 In order to extend for target specific passes, the virtual function